koblas/skitoy/content/post/2004-10-07-expectations.md

 dsq_thread_id:
   - 2441074969
 categories:
+  - Thoughts
+tags:
-  - General
+  - quotes

 ---
-The world expects too much in one year and not enough in ten.

 Who said this?

+> The world expects too much in one year and not enough in ten.